apache/spark/docs/howto/operator/kubernetes.rst

 How to use private images (container registry)?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default, the ``KubernetesPodOperator`` will look for images hosted publicly on Dockerhub.
+By default, the :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator` will look for images hosted publicly on Dockerhub.
 To pull images from a private registry (such as ECR, GCR, Quay, or others), you must create a Kubernetes Secret that represents the credentials for accessing images from the private registry that is ultimately specified in the ``image_pull_secrets`` parameter.